Customers have lots of options these days and they won’t mind switching to your competitor if value is not provided to them.

-- FAQs – You can add detailed FAQ pages that cover information on topics such as billing & payments, shipping, returns, and refunds information policy.
+- FAQs – You can use a chatbot template for eCommerce carousel or add detailed FAQ pages that cover information on topics such as billing & payments, shipping, returns, and refunds information policy.

 - Knowledge base – You can create a knowledge base that contains information about your company, products/services, or anything that customers may be interested in.

 Zalora, the leading e-commerce store that offers a frictionless customer experience to its customers.
 It offers a comprehensive FAQ page along with free and express shipping options, 30 days free returns, a variety of payment methods, including cash on delivery, and unparalleled customer service.

 4. Offer In-app Support for Mobile Users

 E-commerce statistics show that 79% of smartphone users have made a purchase online using their mobile devices in the last six months.
 And almost 40% of all e-commerce purchases during the holiday season are made on a smartphone.

 One thing is very clear – If you are running an e-commerce website, you absolutely must cater to mobile users and consider mobile shopping.
 If you are not doing this, it means you are ignoring your potential customers.